geraldjglasgow/ValheimFoodConfig/ValheimFoodConfig/readme.md

 if using vortex and bepinx preloader is failing, then download bepinex without vortex and drag and drop doorstop_config, start_game, start_server, and winhttp into valheim base folder

+To package mod for the thunderstore have your mod folder with dll, icon, manifest, readme all in a single location highlight all of them and compress to .ZIP file